-Four years later, I had to make a choice between Photography and Philosophy and I decided to go for Philosophy.
-I never stopped “shooting” with a camera, but during the next 29 years I practiced Photography more as a “devoted amateur” than as a professional.
+Four years later, I had to make a choice between Photography and Philosophy and so I decided to go with Philosophy.
+I never stopped “shooting” with a camera, but during the next 29 years, I practiced Photography more as a “devoted amateur” than as a professional.
 In 1986 I relocated to Tel-Aviv, Israel, where I founded the local branch of the New Acropolis school of Philosophy.
 About twenty years later, in 2008, I made my way back to Photography adding to it my Philosophical experience.

 Philosophy for me is what reveals the meaning of life.
 Art is the way I have chosen to approach this meaning.
 The camera is the medium I use to capture the hidden beauty present in life, all around us, and my photographs allow me to make this invisible beauty visible and to offer it for all to see.

 This specific combination of Philosophy and Photography is also emphazised in the blog I maintain, called the “PhotoSophy” blog, as well as in the album-book also called PhotoSophy and in an exhibition with the same name, which presents twenty one prints and which is currently exhibited worldwide.

 All those “PhotoSophy products” – the blog, the book and the exhibition – are, like this website, presented in four languages: English, Hebrew, French and Spanish.